nimh-dsst/dataSci_job_ad_2024/README.md

 ### Education

 You should have a recent graduate degree (PhD preferred) in a [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) field.
 It's fine if you're fresh out or early in your career.
 Ideally, you should be comfortable building processing pipelines for complex biomedical data.
-For this position, we are particularly interested in candidates who have worked with microscopy data, but experience with other data types (e.g., electrophysiology, genomics, neuroimaging, etc.) will also be considered.
+For this position, **we are particularly interested in candidates who have experience with microscopy data**, but those with experience with other data types (e.g., electrophysiology, genomics, neuroimaging, etc.) are also welcome to apply.

 ### Technical Experience